Registration of Establishments

 No principal employer of an establishment in the case of an establishment required to be registered, but which has not been registered within the time fixed for the purpose or in the case of an establishment the registration in respect of which has been revoked, employ contract labour in the establishment.

-Amendment of certificate of registration
+Amendment of Certificate of Contract Labour Registration

 In case there has occurred a change in the particulars of the establishment, as entered in the register in Form III, the registering officer, on satisfaction and deposit of appropriate fee, shall amend the said register and record therein the change which has occurred.